AmbireTech/adex-protocol/components/validator-stack.md

 * create a channel (ethereum, polkadot, whatever)
 * upload campaignSpec to the market, and potentially to validators (IPFS?)
 * each validator would go through these states for a channel: `UNKNOWN`, `CONFIRMED` (on-chain finality), `LIVE` (we pulled campaignSpec and received a `init` msg from other validators) (other states: `EXHAUSTED`, `EXPIRED`, `VIOLATED_CONSTRAINTS`)
-* AdView asks all publisher-side platforms for ACTIVE channels, sorts by price, takes top N; applies targeting on those top N, and signs a message using the user's keypair on which campaign was chosen and at what price
+* AdView asks all publisher-side platforms for ACTIVE channels, sorts by targeting score, takes top N, then sorts by price and takes top M - then randomly chooses an ad from the remaining, and signs a message using the user's keypair on which campaign was chosen and at what price

 @TODO: negotiating the validators MAY be based on deposit/stake